blocknroll/polish-notation-calc/Readme.md

 ## Independent Work

 First up let's begin with a challenge.
-Work on your own to build a simple "Polish Notation" calculator.
+Work on your own to build a simple [Polish Notation](http://en.wikipedia.org/wiki/Polish_notation) calculator.

 #### The Rules